nuwuxian/RL-state_mask/README.md

 - In each game, we provide code for training and evaluating the explanation mask and retraining the target agent under the guidance of explanation.

 ### Usage
-- To run all the code, please refer to the code in the corresponding subfolder.
+- To run all the experiments, please refer to the README for detailed instructions in each corresponding subfolder.